 Its beautiful beaches located right in the city are one of the main attractions and are used every day both by locals and tourists!
 They are the perfect spot to relax, go for a dive in the ocean, try the local caipirinhas, or join the locals for a game of volleyball or football/soccer.
 Don´t be frightened by how good everyone is at beach sports and join in!

-But besides this, you can enjoy the famous treks, forests and mountains overlooking the city and of course, the ocean, boasting stunning landscapes!
+But besides this, you can enjoy the historical statues with many stories to tell, the famous treks, forests and mountains overlooking the city and of course, the ocean, boasting stunning landscapes!

 Top things to do in and around Rio de Janeiro:

 - Christ the Redeemer: located on top of Mount Corcovado, this is probably the most iconic statue in the world and also the best place for a panoramic view of Rio.